Young Pianist Competition

 - Applicants must submit their respective Mozart Concerto recording with piano accompaniment or with an Orchestra.

-- All applications and recordings must be postmarked by April 5, 2019.
+- All applications must be postmarked by the application deadline (TBA).

 - Recordings must be labeled with applicants name and repertoire along with respective timings of each composition.

-- No changes in repertoire will be permitted past the deadline date of April 5, 2019.
+- No changes in repertoire will be permitted past the deadline.

-- All applicants will be notified by mid- to late-April.
+- All applicants will be notified by late March.

 - Finalists will be sent further instructions.

 - The Second and Third Movements of any Mozart Piano Concerto with cadenza.